caprifolium/dawn-chorus/README.md

 The creation of a first repository and a learning experience.
 Editing this README.md document in the public facing "dawn-chorus" repository.
 Replaced default branch 'main' with working branch 'first-light'.

 Sign-in.
 Correct spelling.
 Try out use of direct editing facility.
-Difficult, use 'kate'.
+Difficult, use 'kate'. wellington connects but tobermory does not.

 Public site visited using password and 2FA code to ...0481.
 Opens to allow editing and reveals additional private repositories.